A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: RESULTS

 \begin{myquote} \textit{"Everyone has a different compass for well-being.
 We had a child who was placed with well-off foster parents in a five-bedroom house and he wasn't doing well there because it was a culture shock for him.
 He wasn't used to a huge home, a great school, a big backyard... and he completely shut down.
 So, we found his aunt and we moved him down to Chicago.
 It's a two-bedroom house with five other kids and this child is thriving!
 So, he needed to be with his family, and he needed to have his own culture.} -P4, Permanency Consultant, MSW, APSW, 8 years \end{myquote}

 Here the permanency consultant emphasizes the core human value of having trusting relationships in one’s life and the importance of one’s culture that play a critical role towards achieve emotional and cognitive well-being.
 Unlike CANS, 7ei allowed the child-welfare team to prioritize \textit{Reasons To Be} and \textit{Regulation} to really help children instead of simply focusing on financial resources.
 Caseworkers must continually negotiate values and balance the individual needs of people with the demands of policymakers.
-Algorithms that do not allow caseworkers to make such value judgments will mostly likely lead to more frustrations and limit their utility.
+Algorithms that do not allow caseworkers to make such value judgments may lead to more frustrations and limit their utility.

-\textbf{Algorithms replacing the need for caseworker expertise can lead to inadequate and unreliable decision-making}.
-Another dominant theme that emerged in 70\% (n=14) of the interviews, 53\% (n=8) of the planning meetings, and 50\% (n=20) of the permanency consultations was that the algorithms in use were diminishing the need for caseworker expertise as well as a need for family-centered care in a very contextual domain.
+\textbf{Algorithms that replace the need for caseworker expertise can lead to inadequate and unreliable decision-making}.
+Another dominant theme that emerged in 70\% (n=14) of the interviews, 53\% (n=8) of the planning meetings, and 50\% (n=20) of the permanency consultations was that the algorithms in use were diminishing the need for caseworker expertise and family-centered care in a very contextual domain.
 CWS is a high-stakes domain where most caseworkers lack adequate work experience, carry high caseloads, and are under a lot of pressure from legal parties.
 Most of the participants (70\%, n=14) expressed concerns that algorithmic systems might simply act as a safe default for most caseworkers such that questioning an algorithmic decision would add more work to their plate.
 A program director explained –

 \begin{myquote} \textit{"We are not hiring people with a lot of experience.
 All new hires are recent graduates who don’t quite know what this field looks like.
 They are happy to trust the machine to just get through the day"} -P7, Child Welfare Program Director, MSW, 20 years \end{myquote}